- When can my child start school?

 All Neath Port Talbot Primary schools also offer part time nursery provision within the school that children can attend the day after their 3rd birthday providing there is sufficient room in the nursery.

-When transferring to reception class, junior school or comprehensive school application forms are available between 4th October 2013 and 15th November 2013 for admission the following September.
+When transferring to reception class or comprehensive school application forms will be available from the Admissions Team from 6th October 2017 for admission the following September.
+The closing date for applications is 27th November 2017.

 Yes you can apply online for a place at all community schools when transferring to Reception class, from Infant to Junior schools and Comprehensive school in September.
 This also includes transfer to St Joseph's RC School & 6th Form.